Oil prices surrender boost from US-Iran tension

 West Texas Intermediate crude oil was up as much as 4.7 percent

-Oil prices have pared gains posted in the immediate aftermath of an Iranian missile attack against two Iraqi bases housing U.S. troops.
+Oil prices have wiped out sharp gains in the immediate aftermath of an Iranian missile attack against two Iraqi bases housing U.S. troops.

 Continue Reading Below

-The action followed threats of "harsh revenge" from Tehran after a U.S. strike killed high-ranking Iranian Gen. Qassim Soleimani, who was blamed for masterminding the slayings of American troops in Iraq.
+The action followed threats of "harsh revenge" from Tehran after a U.S. strike killed high-ranking Iranian Gen. Qassem Soleimani, who was blamed for masterminding the slayings of American troops in Iraq.
 Because there were no casualties at the bases, some analysts said the move was an attempt by the Islamic Republic to save face without significantly inflaming tensions with Washington.

 “This is what de-escalation looks like,” Fox News strategic analyst Jack Keane told FOX Business’ Maria Bartiromo.
 “I think we’ve restored deterrence once again by President Trump’s move and taking down Soleimani.”